one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-301/index.md

 # AZ-301: Microsoft Azure Architect Design

-The Microsoft OCP Scale Enablement Team is proud to facilitate this AZ-500 study group.
-It is designed to equip you for the Microsoft Azure Security Technologies exam!
+The Microsoft OCP Scale Enablement Team is proud to facilitate this AZ-301 study group.
+It is designed to equip you for the Microsoft Azure Architect Design exam!

 **A NEW VERSION OF THIS EXAM, AZ-304, WILL BE AVAILABLE ON OR AROUND APRIL 28, 2020.
 You will be able to take this exam until it retires on or around July 28, 2020.**